Set Off and Carry Forward of Losses under Income Tax Act

 3. Carry Forward Loss to future years – INR 1,50,000 (5,00,000 – 1,00,000 – 2,50,000)

-Carry Forward of Loss
+Carry Forward Losses

-Loss remaining after set off is the loss that taxpayer can carry forward to future years to set off against future incomes.
+Loss remaining after set off is the loss that taxpayers can carry forward to future years to set off against future incomes.
 For example, loss from self-occupied house property remaining after intra-head and inter-head set off, the taxpayer can carry forward for 8 years and adjust against future income from house property.

 Rules to Carry Forward Losses and Set off Losses Against Income in Future Years